 For more samples, refer to the Getting Started tutorials.

 To use Endpoints, be sure you're using the latest version of the Google App Engine Java SDK.
-If you are using the Google Plugin for Eclipse (GPE) to generate endpoints and client libraries, you'll need the latest GPE version.

 The general workflow for developing an app using Endpoints is: